project-zot/zot/pkg/scheduler/README.md

     ```
     This method should implement the logic for generating a new task.
     Basically, when this method is called by the scheduler it should return the next task until there are no more tasks to be generated.
-    Also, the Task returned by this method should implement DoWork() method which should contain the logic that should be executed when this task is run by the scheduler.
+    Also, the Task returned by this method should implement DoWork(ctx context.Context) method which should contain the logic that should be executed when this task is run by the scheduler.
     ```
 2. ***IsDone() bool***
     ```